nsteck17/monopolizing-convo/README.md

-Step6) Wrote calculator to figure out monopolization convo objects Step7) Added details used for later analysis to monopolization convo calculator Step8) Wrote AnalysisProcessor to total SAME vs NEW maps to output
+Step6) Wrote calculator to figure out monopolization convo objects Step7) Added details used for later analysis to monopolization convo calculator Step8) Wrote AnalysisProcessor to total SAME vs NEW maps to output Step9) output the results into Excel and summary output and logs Step10) Combine all datasets of discord channel into 1 processing, add select of data set

-Next Steps:
-1) SKIPPED: logical validation of the data
-2) output the results into Excel and summary output and logs 2b) Enhance some AnalysisSummary outputs
-4) Run for many different data sets?
-Or combine into one?

-Other Ideas:
+Other Ideas for Future Work:

 A) Process another dataset

 B) Process using disentanglement id

-C) Analyze "density" of conversation
-    if X msg in Y min
+C) Analyze "density" of conversation (if X msg in Y min)

 D) Loop in chatgpt toxicity analysis

 E) Using disentanglement ids - how many "concurrent" conversations are happening/overlapping

 F) Users spamming the same message over and over
   SEE PYTHON GENERAL DATASET SEPT - USER SPAM "LOL JS ON TOP"
 G) Changing of "group size"